 - Kept it for a while

-However, given that he didn’t mean to take it for good, and he didn’t plan to deprive you of its future enjoyment, your neighbor CANNOT be charged with grand theft.
+However, since he didn’t mean to take it for good and didn’t plan to deprive you of its future enjoyment, your neighbor may not face a conviction for grand theft.

 Petty Theft

-Petty theft is commonly associated with robbery because items of small value are often taken during robberies.
+Petty theft is commonly associated with robbery because people often take items of small value during robberies.
 To charge you with petty theft, the prosecutors must prove beyond any doubt:

 - You took property without the owner’s authorization